Azure/ResourceModules/modules/recovery-services/vault/replication-policy/README.md

   ]
   ```

-### Parameter: `name`

-The name of the replication policy.
-- Required: Yes
-- Type: string

 ### Parameter: `recoveryPointHistory`

 The duration in minutes until which the recovery points need to be stored.

 - Required: No
 - Type: int
 - Default: `1440`

-### Parameter: `recoveryVaultName`

-The name of the parent Azure Recovery Service Vault.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ## Outputs